arnaudeveloper/msp430-HM10/README.md

 }
 ```

 4. Succesful connection

-  Once a connection has been established, we need to check if are trying to connect to a HM-10 module, or on the other hand is other kind of Bluetooth dispositve.
+  If a connection has been established, we need to check if are trying to connect to a HM-10 module, or on the other hand is other kind of Bluetooth device.
 ```c
 /* If connection = TRUE, a connection has been established*/ if(connection)